Geography and Transportation

 There are four major investments in the land transportation in Konya.
 The new Konya-Antalya project will shorten Konya-Antalya distance to 250kms and reduce the duration by an hour, the second new line will connect Konya's southern provinces to the Mediterranean coastline and the third project is to renovate Konya-Karaman-Mersin line, which will shorten the time to reach the largest port in Turkey.
 The last project is to build a new 120 km orbital motorway in Konya.
-All four projects are planned to be finished by 2018
+All four projects are planned to be finished by the following terms.

 2. Railroad Transportation

-Konya has enjoyed railroad connection since 1898.
+Konya has been benefiting from the railroad connection since 1898.
 The trains passing through Konya are Taurus Express, Middle Anatolia Blue Train and Meram Express.
 The most important work in railroad transportation is the high speed train project between Konya and Ankara.
 With the completion of this project in 2011, the transportation time between Konya and Ankara has decreased to 1 hour and 40 minutes.
 Connection between Konya and Eskişehir has been established in 2013 and Konya-İstanbul in 2015.
 Currently high speed trains takes 1:50 to Eskişehir and 4:15 to İstanbul.